variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-> Please join us at 8am on Friday, May 19, 2017 for our next monthly meeting.
-The meeting will be held at United Way of Weld County located at 814 9th Street.
+> Please join us at 8am on Friday, June 16, 2017 for our next monthly meeting.
+The meeting will be held at La Petite French Bakery located at 191 16th Street.

 ### Have you heard about Shop Around the Block?